Even if applying for a new passport can be a tedious job, you can save your time and money when taking your passport photo yourself.

 - The image must not have ‘red eye’

 Center your head in the image, with a clear gap around the sides and top of your head.
-Additionally, this can be done afterward in Photoshop too but will make it easier if you take it into account already during the photography stage.
+Additionally, this can be done afterward in Photoshop too but will make it easier if you take it into account already during this stage.

 Include part of your shoulders and upper chest in the photo.